 A process called transepidermal water loss happens when our skin’s protective barrier has been damaged, and moisture is drawn into our surrounding environment.
 Vitamin C lives within the outer layers of our skin, and supports water retention.
 Paired with hyaluronic acid, vitamin C is especially beneficial for plumping up skin’s protective barrier.

 Looking to work this vitamin into your routine?
 Our original Vitamin C Serum helps with skin suppleness, hydration, and vibrance.
 For an even more potent dose of vitamin C, ramp up to our Multi-Vitamin PM Serum.

-We’ve always known that omega-3 is one of the vitamins that we simply need, backing up its claim as an ‘essential’ fatty acid.
+We’ve always known that omega-3 is a crucial vitamin, backing up its claim as an ‘essential’ fatty acid.
 Since our body cannot produce this nutrient naturally, it’s up to us to work it into our diet and supplement routines.